matplotlib/cmocean/docs/source/index.rst

 * Tips for choosing a good `scientific colormap <http://betterfigures.org/2015/06/23/picking-a-colour-scale-for-scientific-graphics/>`_
 * `The end of the rainbow <http://www.climate-lab-book.ac.uk/2014/end-of-the-rainbow/>`_, a plea to stop using jet.
 * Research shows that `jet is bad for your health! <http://phys.org/news/2011-10-heart-disease-visualization-experts-simpler.html>`_
+* Reexamination of a previous study seems to show visual evidence indicating a front is really just an `artifact of the jet colormap <http://www.climate-lab-book.ac.uk/2016/why-rainbow-colour-scales-can-be-misleading/>`_

 There is a series of talks from the SciPy conference from 2014 and 2015 talking about colormaps: